Sylvain59650/datetime-object/docs/DateTime-Parsing.md

 <div class="docs-method-prose">

 If the parsing fails, the function returns `null` and logs a message on the console to explain the reason for the failure

-You can check whether the DateTime considers the date invalid using `DateTime#isValid`.
-You can check the metrics used by `#isValid` using `DateTime#parsingFlags`, which returns an object.

-The following parsing flags result in an invalid date:

-*   `overflow`: An overflow of a date field, such as a 13th month, a 32nd day of the month (or a 29th of February on non-leap years), a 367th day of the year, etc. `overflow` contains the index of the invalid unit to match `#invalidAt` (see below); `-1` means no overflow.
-*   `invalidMonth`: An invalid month name, such as `new DateTime('Marbruary', 'MMMM');`.
-Contains the invalid month string itself, or else null.
-*   `empty`: An input string that contains nothing parsable, such as `new DateTime('this is nonsense');`.
-Boolean.
-*   `nullInput`: A `null` input, like `new DateTime(null);`.
-Boolean.
-*   `invalidFormat`: An empty list of formats, such as `new DateTime('2013-05-25', [])`.
-Boolean.
-*   `userInvalidated`: A date created explicitly as invalid, such as `DateTime.invalid()`.
-Boolean.

-    In addition to the above, the meridiem and parsedDateParts flags work together to determine date validity.

-*   `meridiem`: Indicates what meridiem (AM/PM) was parsed, if any.
-String.
-*   `parsedDateParts`: Returns an array of date parts parsed in descending order - i.e. parsedDateParts[0] === year.
-If no parts are present, but meridiem has value, date is invalid.
-Array.

-Additionally, if the DateTime is parsed in strict mode, these flags must be empty for the DateTime to be valid:

-*   `unusedTokens`: array of format substrings not found in the input string
-*   `unusedInput`: array of input substrings not matched to the format string

-Additionally, you can use `DateTime#invalidAt` to determine which date unit overflowed.

-    var m = new DateTime("2011-10-10T10:20:90");
-    m.isValid();
-    m.invalidAt();

-The return value has the following meaning:

-1.  years
-2.  months
-3.  days
-4.  hours
-5.  minutes
-6.  seconds
-7.  milliseconds

-**Note:** In case of multiple wrong units the first one is returned (because days validity may depend on month, for example).

-If a DateTime is invalid, it behaves like a NaN in floating point operations.

 </article>
 </article>